Quadrubo/emby-sync-watch/README.md

 This is my first Chrome Extension so please be gentle on me.
 The code is far from good but it works :)

 # Setup Client (Extension)
-1) Download the newest Release of the [Chrome Extension](https://github.com/Quadrubo/emby-sync-watch/releases/tag/extension-v1.2) from the releases tab.
+1) Download the latest [Release](https://github.com/Quadrubo/emby-sync-watch/releases) of the Chrome Extension ("emby.sync.watch.EXTENSION. ... .zip") from the releases tab.
 2) Extract the Zip file to a Folder of your choice.
 3) Open Chrome and head to: "chrome://extensions/".
 4) Tick the "Developer Mode" box on the top right corner of the screen.